neithernut/dr.w.falls/doc/design/Gameplay.md

 ## Player controlled capsule

-We need to spawn a player controlled capsule after the last moving element has settled, i.e. as soon as the field of moving elements only contains free tiles.
+We need to spawn either a player controlled capsule or capsule elements received from another player after the last moving element has settled, i.e. as soon as the field of moving elements only contains free tiles.
 We could integrate such a check in the settling and elimination logic described above, but this would complicate things unnecessarily without any real benefit regarding the run-time.
 Instead, we choose to implement this check as a member function of the moving field.

 If a player controlled capsule is present, it will be the only two elements present on the field of moving elements.
 Thus, we could implement the player